 Distinguishing Acute Kidney Injury From Chronic Kidney Disease

-Testing includes urinalysis with examination of the urinary sediment, electrolytes, urea nitrogen, and creatinine, phosphate, Ca, and CBC.
+Testing includes urinalysis with examination of the urinary sediment, electrolytes, urea nitrogen, and creatinine, phosphate, calcium, and CBC.
 Sometimes specific serologic tests are needed to determine the cause.
-Distinguishing acute from chronic renal failure is most helped by a history of an elevated creatinine level or abnormal urinalysis.
+Distinguishing acute kidney injury from CKD is most helped by a history of an elevated creatinine level or abnormal urinalysis.
 Urinalysis findings depend on the nature of the underlying disorder, but broad (> 3 WBC diameters wide) or especially waxy (highly refractile) casts often are prominent in advanced renal failure of any cause.

-An ultrasound examination of the kidneys is usually helpful in evaluating for obstructive uropathy and in distinguishing acute from chronic renal failure based on kidney size.
-Except in certain conditions (see Major Causes of Chronic Kidney Disease), patients with chronic renal failure have small shrunken kidneys (usually < 10 cm in length) with thinned, hyperechoic cortex.
+An ultrasound examination of the kidneys is usually helpful in evaluating for obstructive uropathy and in distinguishing acute kidney injury from CKD based on kidney size.
+Except in certain conditions (see Table: Major Causes of Chronic Kidney Disease), patients with CKD have small shrunken kidneys (usually < 10 cm in length) with thinned, hyperechoic cortex.
 Obtaining a precise diagnosis becomes increasingly difficult as renal function reaches values close to those of end-stage renal disease.
 The definitive diagnostic tool is renal biopsy, but it is not recommended when ultrasonography indicates small, fibrotic kidneys.

 Staging CKD is a way of quantifying its severity.
 CKD has been classified into 5 stages.

-GFR (in mL/min/1.73 m 2 ) in CKD can be estimated by: 186.3 × (serum creatinine)− 1.154 × (age)− 0.203 .
+GFR (in mL/min/1.73 m2) in CKD can be estimated by: 186.3 × (serum creatinine)−1.154×(age)− 0.203.
 The result is multiplied by 0.742 if the patient is female and by 1.21 if the patient is African American.
 For female African Americans, the result is multiplied by 0.742 × 1.21 (0.898).
 This calculation is not very accurate for patients who are older and sedentary, very obese, or very thin.
-Alternatively, GFR can be estimated using the Cockcroft-Gault equation; this equation tends to overestimate GFR by 10 to 40%.
+Alternatively, GFR can be estimated using the Cockcroft-Gault equation to approximate creatinine clearance; this equation tends to overestimate GFR by 10 to 40%.

 Progression of CKD is predicted in most cases by the degree of proteinuria.
 Patients with nephrotic-range proteinuria (> 3 g/24 h or urine protein/creatinine > 3) usually have a poorer prognosis and progress to renal failure more rapidly.
 Progression may occur even if the underlying disorder is not active.
 In patients with urine protein < 1.5 g/24 h, progression usually occurs more slowly if at all.
 Hypertension, acidosis, and hyperparathyroidism are associated with more rapid progression as well.